Securing Static Websites with Basic HTTP Authentication and CloudFront

 Have you ever needed to quickly add authentication to protect content or a static website?
 Basic HTTP Authentication can be a simple and effective way to secure your content.
 It doesn’t require a complex configuration, and works well in many scenarios.
 In this article, we’ll explore how to set up Basic HTTP Authentication for a website served through Amazon Simple Storage Service (S3) and Amazon CloudFront.

-- If you don't know how to do that yet.
+- Have the AWS CLI Configured 2.
+Have the AWS CDK Configured and bootstrapped in the region of your choice.
+3. Have a static website hosted using Cloudfront and S3. - If you don't know how to do that yet.
 Feel free to take a look at my other posts—SPA Infra on AWS (Hands-on) and Static Website on AWS (Theory)

 What is Basic HTTP Authentication?